vfarcic/docker-flow/README.md

 |    --proxy-reconf-port=             |proxy_reconf_port     |FLOW_PROXY_RECONF_PORT     |
 |    --service-path=                  |service_path          |FLOW_SERVICE_PATH          |

 Arguments can be strings, boolean, or multiple values.
 Command line arguments of boolean type do not have any value (i.e. *--blue-green*).
 Environment variables and YML arguments of boolean type should use *true* as value (i.e. *FLOW_BLUE_GREEN=true* and *blue_green: true*).
-When allowed, multiple values can be specified by repeating the command line argument (i.e. *--flow=deploy --flow=stop-old*).
-When specified through environment variables, multiple values should be separated by comma (i.e. *FLOW=deploy,stop-old*).
+When allowed, multiple values can be specified by repeating the command line argument (e.g. *--flow=deploy --flow=stop-old*).
+When specified through environment variables, multiple values should be separated with comma (e.g. *FLOW=deploy,stop-old*).
 YML accepts multiple values through the standard format.

 ```yml
 flow: